mnpg/Reolink_api_documentations/README.md

 Two kind of documentations
  * Official folder : documentations taken from differents sources.
- * Unofficial folder : unofficial documentations based on 5MP Reolink cameras (AI and not AI)
+ * Unofficial folder : unofficial documentations based on 5MP Reolink cameras (AI and not AI) -sorry, all the documentations are in french but easy to translate-

 AND